JanHendrikVanHeusden/Kute/md/howto/add-extra-values.md

 * They keep weak references only to the value they represent.
   * So they don't prevent garbage collection of the value.

+You can find more on `NameValue` stuff below, or [in the API documentation →](https://janhendrikvanheusden.github.io/Kute/kute/nl.kute.asstring.namedvalues/index.html)

 **Remark:**
 > If you need different characteristics, you might roll your own implementation of `NameValue` by extending `AbstractNameValue`.

-A typical implementation with `AsStringBuilder` and some `NameValue`s might look like this:
+A typical implementation with `AsStringBuilder`* and some `NameValue`s might look like this:<br>

 ```
 class MyClass {